Chemical Bonding Class 11 Questions with Answers

 Answer: Octahedral

 Question 19.
-Amongst the three isomers of nitrophenol, the one that is least soluble in water Is
+Among the three isomers of nitro phenol, the one that is the least soluble in water Is

 Answer: Ortho-isomer